greim/hoxy/readme.markdown

 Starting Hoxy
 -------------

-Stand in the hoxy project dir and type:
+Stand in the hoxy project dir and type the command:

     node hoxy.js